Thomas Paine: Common Sense (1776)

 Paine has a claim to the title The Father of the American Revolution, which rests on his pamphlets, especially Common Sense, which crystallized sentiment for independence in 1776.
 It was published in Philadelphia on January 10, 1776, and signed anonymously "by an Englishman".
-It was an immediate success, quickly spreading 100,000 copies in three months to the two million residents of the 13 colonies.
-During the course of the American Revolution, a total of about 500,000 copies were sold, including unauthorized editions.
+It was an immediate success, with Paine estimating it sold 100,000 copies in three months to the two million residents of the 13 colonies.
+During the course of the American Revolution, one biographer estimated a total of about 500,000 copies were sold, including unauthorized editions.
+However, some historians dispute these numbers.
 Paine's original title for the pamphlet was Plain Truth, but Paine's friend, pro-independence advocate Benjamin Rush, suggested Common Sense instead.
 Finding a printer who was daring enough to commit his print shop to the printing of Common Sense was not easy.
 At the advice of Rush, Paine commissioned Robert Bell to print his work.

 The pamphlet came into circulation in January 1776, after the Revolution had started.
 It was passed around and often read aloud in taverns, contributing significantly to spreading the idea of republicanism, bolstering enthusiasm for separation from Britain, and encouraging recruitment for the Continental Army.
 Paine provided a new and convincing argument for independence by advocating a complete break with history.
 Common Sense is oriented to the future in a way that compels the reader to make an immediate choice.
 It offers a solution for Americans disgusted with and alarmed at the threat of tyranny.

-Paine's attack on monarchy in Common Sense is essentially an attack on George III.
+Paine's attack on monarchy in Common Sense was essentially an attack on King George III.
 Whereas colonial resentments were originally directed primarily against the king's ministers and Parliament, Paine laid the responsibility firmly at the king's door.
 Common Sense was the most widely read pamphlet of the American Revolution.
 It was a clarion call for unity against the corrupt British court, so as to realize America's providential role in providing an asylum for liberty.
 Written in a direct and lively style, it denounced the decaying despotisms of Europe and pilloried hereditary monarchy as an absurdity.
 At a time when many still hoped for reconciliation with Britain, Common Sense demonstrated to many the inevitability of separation.

 Paine was not on the whole expressing original ideas in Common Sense, but rather employing rhetoric as a means to arouse resentment of the Crown.
 To achieve these ends, he pioneered a style of political writing suited to the democratic society he envisioned, with Common Sense serving as a primary example.
 Part of Paine's work was to render complex ideas intelligible to average readers of the day, with clear, concise writing unlike the formal, learned style favored by many of Paine's contemporaries.
 Scholars have put forward various explanations to account for its success, including the historic moment, Paine's easy-to-understand style, his democratic ethos, and his use of psychology and ideology.